LonghaoQian/AnimationModels/examples/background/rotation_matrix.md

 - You may read this [page](https://en.wikipedia.org/wiki/Axes_conventions#:~:text=World%20reference%20frames%3A%20ENU%20and%20NED,-Main%20article%3A%20Local&text=Basically%2C%20as%20lab%20frame%20or,NED) for detailed explainations.

-- The rotation matrix between the END frame (frame E) and the NED frame (frame N) is
+- The rotation matrix between the ENU frame (frame E) and the NED frame (frame N) is

 <img src="../../figures/ned2enu.gif"
         alt="Picture"